minio/docs/source/installation/upgrade-minio.rst

 1. Update the MinIO binary on all hosts with the newer release.
 2. Restart the deployment using :mc-cmd:`mc admin service restart`.

-This procedure does **not** require taking downtime and is non-disruptive to ongoing operations.
+This procedure does not require taking downtime and is non-disruptive to ongoing operations.

-This page documents methods for upgrading using the update-than-restart method for both ``systemctl`` and user-managed MinIO deployments.
+This page documents methods for upgrading using the update-then-restart method for both ``systemctl`` and user-managed MinIO deployments.
 Deployments using Ansible, Terraform, or other management tools can use the procedures here as guidance for implementation within the existing automation framework.

 .. admonition:: Test Upgrades In a Lower Environment
    :class: important

-   Your unique deployment topology, workload patterns, or overall environment **requires** testing of any MinIO upgrades in a lower environment (Dev/QA/Staging) *before* applying those upgrades to Production deployments, or any other environment containing critical data.
+   Your unique deployment topology, workload patterns, or overall environment requires testing of any MinIO upgrades in a lower environment (Dev/QA/Staging) *before* applying those upgrades to Production deployments, or any other environment containing critical data.
    Performing "blind" updates to production environments is done at your own risk.

    For MinIO deployments that are significantly behind latest stable (6+ months), consider using |SUBNET| for additional support and guidance during the upgrade procedure.